shaun97/mighty-jaxx-coding-assignment-crud-app/README.md

 ## Requirements
 - React
 - Any state management library.
 Redux is preferred, but no penalty for using other state management libraries.
-But no props drilling
+No props drilling
 - MongoDB or Firestore database
 - Node.JS
 - Express.JS